João Moutinho

 João Filipe Iria Santos Moutinho (/pt-PT/; born 8 September 1986) is a Portuguese footballer who plays as a central midfielder for Primeira Liga club Braga.
+He is considered as one of the best players to have ever played for Portugal.

 Moutinho began his professional career with Sporting CP, moving in 2010 to Porto and winning twelve major titles between the two clubs combined.
 Three years later, he transferred to Monaco for €25 million, conquering the Ligue 1 championship in the 2016–17 season; in 2018, he joined Wolverhampton Wanderers, playing 212 total games before being released in 2023 and joining Braga.

-Moutinho represented the Portugal national team at four European Championships, one UEFA Nations League finals and two FIFA World Cups, winning the 2016 and 2019 editions of each of the former two tournaments.
+Moutinho represented the Portugal national team at four European Championships, one UEFA Nations League finals and two FIFA World Cups, winning the 2016 and 2019 editions of each of the former two tournaments respectively.

+He is also one of the few players to have ever passed 1,150 games in competitive matches.

 Club career

 Sporting

 Moutinho was born in Barreiro, Setúbal District, but his birth was registered in Portimão, Algarve, where he grew up.
-After showing great promise as a boy playing for Portimonense, he signed with Sporting CP from Lisbon when he turned 13 to continue his football education.
+After showing great promise as a boy playing for Portimonense, he signed with Sporting CP in Lisbon when he turned 13 to continue his football education.

 During the 2004–05 pre-season, at only 17 years of age, Moutinho was called by manager José Peseiro to the main squad.
 However, he then returned to the junior team coached by Paulo Bento and featured alongside such players such as Miguel Veloso and Nani, helping the side win the national title that season.

-In the beginning of 2005, Moutinho was called up for a Taça de Portugal match, eventually playing 20 minutes against Pampilhosa, and made his Primeira Liga debut on 23 January, staying in the entire 3–0 win at Gil Vicente and wearing the #28 shirt previously worn by Cristiano Ronaldo.
+In the beginning of 2005, Moutinho was called up for a Taça de Portugal match, eventually playing 20 minutes against Pampilhosa, and made his Primeira Liga debut on 23 January, staying in the entire 3–0 win at Gil Vicente and wearing the number 28 shirt previously worn by Cristiano Ronaldo.
 Based on consistent displays, he wasted no time in establishing himself as a regular while being able to play in any position across a flat midfield or in a diamond formation; his box-to-box dynamism and determination quickly made him a firm fan favourite, as he rarely missed a game since becoming first-choice.